fhiso/sources-and-citations/rdfa-bindings.md

 elements* from one *formatted citation* with those of another.

 *Citation elements* are identified using `property` attributes.
-However a `property` attribute *shall* only be interpretted as representing a *citation element* if:
+However a `property` attribute *shall* only be interpreted as representing a *citation element* if:

 *   it is on an element contained inside a *source-type element* (but